Text last updated 18 July 2017

 If you have a faith, it is worth belonging to the gay and lesbian group for your faith, and campaigning with them within the church to bring about greater understanding and realisation that we all live in the same community and we all need each other.
 In the UK the Religious organisations with long and positive track records of involvement supporting gay rights have been the Unitarians and the Quakers.
 There are websites and local groups in the UK for gay and lesbian Buddhists.
 Unitarians are famed for their support for gay men and lesbians and also have local groups.

-The four Isms
+The five Isms